 It is possible, though unusual, to experience a bleeding episode during or after surgery.
-Should post-operative bleeding occur, it may require emergency treatment to drain accumulated blood or you may require a blood transfusion, though such occurrences are rare.
-The collection of blood that can occur under your skin following surgery is referred to as a Hematoma.
+Should postoperative bleeding occur, it may require emergency treatment to drain accumulated blood or you may require a blood transfusion, though such occurrences are rare.
+The collection of blood that can occur under your skin following surgery is referred to as a hematoma.
 Increased activity too soon after surgery can lead to increased chance of bleeding and additional surgery.
 It is important to follow postoperative instructions and limit exercise and strenuous activity for the instructed time.
 Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
 Hematoma can occur at any time, usually in the first three weeks following injury to the operative area.
-You could require a blood transfusion.
 If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and HIV (AIDS).
-It can be common for Dr. Brown to provide medications after your fat transfer to the buttock to prevent blood clots.
+Dr. Brown may provide medications after your surgery to prevent blood clots.
 Medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.